dizcza/assemblies/README.md

 python simulations.py
 ```

+Figures will be saved in the `plots/` directory.

 ## Original README

 This repository contains code for simulating operations in the assembly model of brain computation.